ember-learn/ember-blog/content/stabilizing-ember-data.md

 storage, relational databases, and key-value stores, to name a few.
-To top it off, the asynchronous environment of the browser (with an often unreliable internet connection) adds significant complexity, and means we can't simply port the solutions to these problems that have been pioneered on the server.
+To top it off, the asynchronous environment of the browser (with an often unreliable internet connection) adds significant complexity, and means we have more to do besides porting solutions to these problems that have been pioneered on the server.

 Getting all of these features working well together is a challenging